ilariamarte/snake/README.md

 One of my first Python programs, created to learn and practice the Python language
 I recommend to anyone who'd like to learn a new coding language to start with an easy project like this one
 You can use it to learn basic class usage and how to create a GUI within the pygame library workspace
-Since I wasn't so acquainted with Python at the time, it may not have the best syntax, but it's a start
+It may not have the best syntax, since I wasn't so acquainted with Python at the time, but it's a start
 Enjoy!

 ## How to play